JetBrains/teamcity-documentation/topics/configuring-vcs-settings.md

 ### Branch Filter

-You can use a [Branch Filter](branch-filter.md) to limit the set of branches available for the build configuration.
+You can use a [branch filter](branch-filter.md) to limit the set of branches available for the build configuration.
 By default, no limits are applied.

 ## Other VCS-Related Settings

-* Configure [VCS trigger](configuring-vcs-triggers.md) if you want the build to be started on new changes detection.
+* Configure a [VCS trigger](configuring-vcs-triggers.md) if you want the build to be started on new changes detection.
-* Additionally, you can add a label into the version control system for the sources used for a particular build by means of [VCS Labeling](vcs-labeling.md) build feature.
+* Additionally, you can add a label into the version control system for the sources used for a particular build by means of the [VCS Labeling](vcs-labeling.md) build feature.